Debates can be messy, but they also offer kids a chance to learn

 Before you watch, Koch says it helps to know how traditional debates work.
 He explains that there’s a moderator who asks the candidates questions.
 One candidate will answer first; the other will then offer what’s called a “rebuttal.”
 “Then it will go back and forth from there,” Koch says.

 Koch suggests seeing recordings of one or two debates from the past.
 For example, you could watch the first televised presidential debate, which was between Senator John F. Kennedy and Vice President Richard Nixon in 1960.
 The first town hall-style debate, where audience members asked questions of three presidential candidates, was in 1992, involving President George H.W.
 Bush, Arkansas Governor Bill Clinton and businessman Ross Perot.
-And during the 2012 debate between President Barack Obama and Massachusetts Governor Mitt Romney, the candidates’ claims were fact-checked live.
+And during the 2012 debate between President Barack Obama and former Massachusetts Governor Mitt Romney, the candidates’ claims were fact-checked live.

 Koch says that by watching old debates, you can learn about debates without caring about the outcome — because we already know what it is.

-Note: Correction: An earlier version of this story incorrectly stated that Mitt Romney was governor of Massachusetts at the time of the 2012 presidential debate.
-He was a former governor of Massachusetts at that time.
-It also stated that Vanderbilt University’s John Koch was 10 in 1988.
-He was 6 at the time.
-The story has been updated.